Policy Learning with Adaptively Collected Data: Abstract

 \section{Abstract}

-Learning optimal policies from historical data enables the gains from personalization to be realized in a wide variety of applications.
-The growing policy learning literature focuses on a setting where the treatment assignment policy does not adapt to the data.
-However, adaptive data collection is becoming more common in practice, from two primary sources: 1) data collected from adaptive experiments that are designed to improve inferential efficiency; 2) data collected from production systems that are adaptively evolving an operational policy to improve performance over time (e.g. contextual bandits).
-In this paper, we aim to address the challenge of learning the optimal policy with adaptively collected data and provide one of the first theoretical inquiries into this problem.
-We propose an algorithm based on generalized augmented inverse propensity weighted estimators and establish its finite-sample regret bound.
-We complement this regret upper bound with a lower bound that characterizes the fundamental difficulty of policy learning with adaptive data.
+Learning optimal policies from historical data enables personalization in a wide variety of applications including healthcare, digital recommendations, and online education.
+The growing policy learning literature focuses on settings where the data collection rule stays fixed throughout the experiment.
+However, adaptive data collection is becoming more common in practice, from two primary sources: 1) data collected from adaptive experiments that are designed to improve inferential efficiency; 2) data collected from production systems that progressively evolve an operational policy to improve performance over time (e.g. contextual bandits).
+Yet adaptivity complicates the optimal policy identification ex post, since samples are dependent, and each treatment may not receive enough observations for each type of individual.
+In this paper, we make initial research inquiries into addressing the challenges of learning the optimal policy with adaptively collected data.
+We propose an algorithm based on generalized augmented inverse propensity weighted (AIPW) estimators, which non-uniformly reweight the elements of a standard AIPW estimator to control worst-case estimation variance.
+We establish a finite-sample regret upper bound for our algorithm and complement it with a regret lower bound that quantifies the fundamental difficulty of policy learning with adaptive data.
+When equipped with the best weighting scheme, our algorithm achieves minimax rate optimal regret guarantees even with diminishing exploration.
 Finally, we demonstrate our algorithm's effectiveness using both synthetic data and public benchmark datasets.